QuantEcon/QuantEcon.jl/docs/style_guide.md

 The main goal of the style guide is to help developers write code that is readable and fits with the style of other code across the library.
 The suggestions in this document are just that: suggestions.
 If in a particular instance, following every suggestion exactly seems to work against the goal of readable code, submit a pull request that doesn't follow one or more of the guidelines here.
 Project maintainers will review the request and work with you to find a solution.

 The rest of this document is split into various sections.
 Within each section there is a list of suggestions.
-When applicable the list is followed by examples of `bad` code that violates the suggestion and `good` code that adheres to it.
+When applicable, each list item is followed by one or more examples of "bad" style that violates the suggestion and "good" style that adheres to it.

 ## Whitespace